Smile-94/django-template/POERUNCMD.md

     poetry run poe migrations
 ```

-Description: Runs python manage.py makemigrations, which will create migration files for any changes detected in your models.
+Runs python manage.py makemigrations, which will create migration files for any changes detected in your models.

 ## 3. Apply Migrations